 By 1982, the arcade industry was booming and well into its ‘golden years’.
-This can be reflected by some of the notable releases of the year, including Ms Pac Man and Donkey Kong JR, which were sequels based on the success of the original releases a few years earlier.
+This can be reflected by some of the notable releases of the year, including Ms Pac Man and Donkey Kong JR, which were sequels based on the success of the original arcade machines a few years earlier.
 However, new and exciting games were released in this year.
 Including the likes of Dig Dug, Tron and Pole Position.

 Sega’s Zaxxon is praised as having far more realistic 3D graphics for its time.
 The game itself was an isometric shooter and was the first to use axonometric projection.
 The aim of Zaxxon was to hit as many enemy targets whilst flying through the rival’s fortress.
 The player would attempt to hit as many targets as possible without being shot down or running out of fuel.
 In terms of controls, the player would have controlled the height of the ship.
 Though, the gameplay was been criticised for this, some deeming the flying controls too difficult to be able to move forward in the game.